omni-network/omni/docs/content/operate/1-run-full-node.md

       │ ├── genesis/bin/$DEAMONNAME # halo:v0.8.1
       │ ├── upgrades/1_uluwatu/bin/$DEAMONNAME # halo:v0.9.0
     ```

-3. **🥉Manual binary/docker swapping**
+3. **🥉 Manual binary/docker swapping**
-    - Swapping halo binary version manually is also an option.
+    - Swapping halo binary or docker version manually is also an option.
     - When `halo:v0.8.1` reaches the network upgrade height, it will stall.
     - Stop it, and replace it with `halo:v0.9.0`
     - Start the node and it should catch up and continue processing the chain.